Sparven704/Sparven704/README.md

 ## Hi there, I'm Arvid - aka Sparven704 👋

-# I'm a student currently studying to become a Fullstack .NET developer at ChasAcademy!
+# I'm a Fullstack .NET developer!

 I've always been interested in computers since I was a kid and ever since I've had the option I've aimed my studies towards software development, and always explored the area on my free time.
+Having a lot of fun exploring the boom of AI and what that encapsulates for productivity and time saves within existing systems.